embodied-dexterity/edg-sounds-tensorflow/README.md

 ### Formatting/Preparing Your Sound Data

 Sound data needs to be in \*.wav format.
 You may need to look up software to convert your audio files, such as:
+* iMovie: need to specify "Audio Only" and .wav when saving; this software is good for splitting up longer clips
-* [Movavi Audio Converter](https://www.movavi.com/audioconvertermac/?utm_expid=.Dd9UbW3MR5KXUxx-Hzzlcg.0&utm_referrer=https%3A%2F%2Fwww.google.com%2F) (legitimate, but limited acess and partial audio conversion)
+* [Movavi Audio Converter](https://www.movavi.com/audioconvertermac/?utm_expid=.Dd9UbW3MR5KXUxx-Hzzlcg.0&utm_referrer=https%3A%2F%2Fwww.google.com%2F): legitimate, but limited acess and partial audio conversion
-* [Online-Convert](https://audio.online-convert.com/convert-to-wav) (less legitimate, but full audio conversion)
+* [Online-Convert](https://audio.online-convert.com/convert-to-wav): less legitimate, but full audio conversion

 Ideally your sound data should be trimmed and cleaned to avoid extraneous or irrelevant sound in the training data.